Lord, either let me suffer or let me die …

 “Religion is probably, after sex, the second oldest resource which human beings have available to them for blowing their minds.
 Yet among the multitudes of the pious, the number who have ventured very far into that state of consciousness must be fairly small, too.”Susan Sontag, ‘The Pornographic Imagination’ (1967)

 In 1620’s Italy, Abbess Benedetta Carlini, famed for her spirituality and intense supernatural visitations, was discovered to be conducting a sexual relationship with Sister Bartolomea, her cell-mate.
 Carlini maintained that she was possessed by the angel Splenditello, fulfilling her wifely duty to Jesus Christ, transported in a heavenly vision when she seduced Bartolomea, who was conflicted by flattery that an angel loved her or fear that she was engaging in lascivious corruption.
 Unlike St Teresa, Carlini’s visions were found to be heretical and she had a spectacular fall from grace, imprisoned for the rest of her life.
 Though her story has been re-interpreted by feminist and LGBTQ+ writers, it was more likely Carlini’s egotism and popularity amongst the laypeople than her ‘immodest acts’ that led to her condemnation.

 Aside from Carlini, the association of lesbianism and nuns has been prevalent for hundreds of years.
 From anti-Catholic propaganda to 17th century erotica to contemporary porn, film, performance and literature, there is a strong cultural link between female sexuality and a divine calling; apart from the enjoyment of taboo fantasy, religion could have historically provided an outlet for female sexuality not otherwise permitted in society.
-Divine ecstasy may be tolerated or even celebrated while secular ecstasy could only ever be repressed and policed.
+Divine ecstasy may be tolerated or even celebrated while sexual behaviour could only ever be repressed and policed.